dmytrogajewski/ett-summary/README.md

 # ETT Summary Project

-This repository contains a Rust client that records audio from online meetings and a Rust server that summarizes the conversation using an OpenAI-compatible API.
+This repository contains a Rust client that records audio from online meetings and a Rust server that transcribes the audio with `whisper-rs` and keeps an incident summary using an OpenAI-compatible API.

 The typical flow is:

-1. The client records audio from the configured device, transcribes it (transcription is not implemented here) and sends transcript text to the summarization server.
+1. The client records audio from the configured device and periodically sends WAV files to the summarization server.
-2. The server accumulates the text and every five minutes posts a summary to a configured webhook.
+2. The server transcribes each file with whisper, updates the running summary and posts it to a configured webhook.
-3. If no text is received for one hour the accumulated text is summarized and flushed.
+3. If no audio is received for one hour the summary is cleared.

 See [`server-rs`](server-rs/) for details about the Rust server and configuration options.